photon-storage/gw3-doc/docs/api/gateway/ipns.md

   - Description: a valid Content Identifier (CID)
   - Example: `QmRsz7zXvecvwJPaPjwR6WMHFJPbMc63SEJtuXJC4U16VZ`

+- **pin**
+  - Required: No
+  - Description: A bool to trigger /pin/add the CID before update the IPNS record.
+  - Default: `false`

 - **ts**
   - Required: Yes
   - Description: a query parameter that represents the current unix timestamp